 Greetings blogging world.
 Hope your writing and reading of blogs is keeping your enthusiasm piqued.
 Even a short month like February has had lots of interesting items.
 In case you haven't noticed any of the new or restarted blogs this month, make sure to check the Welcome section and let those bloggers know they are being read.

-This month's Feature is by Charity Marie is working hard! who takes us on a little nostalgic trip of blogging.
+This month's Feature is by Charity Marie - I am Back! who takes us on a little nostalgic trip of blogging.
 Blogging is so prevalent today that you may not know that it wasn't always so simple to dash off a bit using your phone.
 After reading her fine article, make sure to check out her port and blog.
 It's always good to get to know authors better especially those here on WDC.